Reduce Emissions Through Sustainable Aviation Fuels

 An example of such registry is the Sustainable Aviation Buyer’s Alliance SAFc Registry, founded in partnership with RMI and Environmental Defense Fund.
 This registry acts as a ledger, overseeing the issuance, transfer, and retirement of SAFc, thereby ensuring the traceability during the entire process.

-Advocating for High-Integrity SAF
+Advocate for High-Integrity SAF

 Air carriers actively investing in SAF to curb their air travel emissions play a pivotal role in spurring the aviation industry towards a shift from fossil fuels to cleaner fuels.
 However, this transition isn’t straightforward, as not all SAFs are equal.
 Without careful consideration, companies risk exacerbating environmental issues rather than alleviating them, and take reputational risks.